souli-a/todo-app-archived/CODE_OF_CONDUCT.md

 ## Attribution

-This code of conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version].
+This code of conduct is adapted from the contributor covenant available [here](https://www.contributor-covenant.org).